 - The Power of Music in Hospitals & Hospices

 - Live Musical Visits for Patients & Families

 Music has long been used as a source of comfort and solace in times of distress.
 It can provide a sense of connection, support, and understanding during difficult moments.
-Studies have shown that music can reduce stress, anxiety, depression, and even chronic physical pain.
+The history of music in healthcare has shown that music can reduce stress, anxiety, depression, and even chronic physical pain.
 Listening to calming music can help people relax and focus on the present moment.

 Music is a powerful tool that can bring solace and joy to those facing difficult times, and its therapeutic benefits should not be overlooked.
 Let’s explore how music therapy can help you heal and provide additional support for patients, families, and loved ones.

 Music as therapy has proven to be a powerful ally to help us heal and cope with difficult times.

 Music therapy is an evidence-based practice that uses music to address physical, emotional, cognitive, and social needs of individuals.
 It has been found to be beneficial in a variety of settings including hospitals and hospices.
 Music therapy can help reduce pain levels, promote relaxation, improve communication skills, and provide comfort during difficult times.

 One way music therapy can be used to reduce pain is through the use of rhythmical breathing techniques.
 These techniques involve focusing on a steady beat while taking slow deep breaths which helps relax the body and mind.
 This type of intervention has been shown to decrease anxiety levels as well as lower heart rate and blood pressure which can lead to reduced pain levels overall.

 Another benefit of music therapy is its ability to promote relaxation by providing a distraction from stressful thoughts or feelings.